The Writing Center

-We have a new scheduling process to use—instructions below.
+If you have not used the Writing Center yet this year, check out our scheduling process—instructions below.
 We hope you find it easy and convenient.
 If you have any questions or concerns please email email@example.com.
-Wishing you luck for a very unusual fall quarter!

 Basics: How do I use the Writing Center?

 - Register for WCOnline, our scheduling site.